worldwidekatie/punctuation/README.md

-# punctuation
+# Capitalization and Punctuation
-Architecture for a neural net that does capitalization and punctuation.
+Architecture prototype for an LSTM that does capitalization and punctuation.